12.12.06

 Subic Rape Case Part 3

-2 Feedbacks on "The Subic Rape Case -Was Justice Served ?
-Part II"
+5 thoughts on “The Subic Rape Case -Was Justice Served ?
+Part II”

-My name is Grace Santos and I am the one who organized the Justice for Smith.
+1. My name is Grace Santos and I am the one who organized the Justice for Smith.
 We are giving Daniel’s picture to those who supports him and believed in him.
 Dan is a good person with a forgiving heart.
 He is not holding any grudges againsts anybody.
 He is very positve that things will be ok for him because he knows God is watching over him.
 Please include Dan in your prayers and to those people who supports him, let us be for vigilant.

-If you have any questions with regards to the activities of the group Justice for Dan Justice for the Strangers, you can email me at JUSTICE_FOR_DAN@YAHOO.COM or text and call me at 09174904180.
+If you have any questions with regards to the activities of the group Justice for Dan Justice for the Strangers, you can email me at [email protected] or text and call me at 09174904180.
 We will appreciate all your support and Dan is very thankful too.

 Let us keep on fighting for the real victim of injustice.